andrew/ultimate-awesome/README.md

 - [awesome-bioie](https://github.com/caufieldjh/awesome-bioie) - 🧫 A curated list of resources relevant to doing Biomedical Information Extraction (including BioNLP).
 - [edge-ai](https://github.com/crespum/edge-ai) - A curated list of resources for embedded AI.
 - [awesome-js-tooling-in-rust](https://github.com/karimould/awesome-js-tooling-in-rust) - A curated list of JavaScript tooling written in Rust.
-- [Electronic-Interchange-Github-Resources](https://github.com/michaelachrisco/Electronic-Interchange-Github-Resources) - List of EDI (Mostly) GitHub Resources.
+- [awesome-lottie](https://github.com/LottieFiles/awesome-lottie) - A curated list of bookmarks, libraries, tools and resources related to Lottie and Bodymovin.
 - [awesome-scheme](https://github.com/schemedoc/awesome-scheme) - A curated list of awesome Scheme libraries and resources.
 - [awesome-recommender-systems](https://github.com/gaolinjie/awesome-recommender-systems) - A curated list of awesome resources about Recommender Systems.
 - [awesome-go-perf](https://github.com/go-perf/awesome-go-perf) - A curated list of Awesome Go performance libraries and tools.
-- [awesome-lottie](https://github.com/LottieFiles/awesome-lottie) - A curated list of bookmarks, libraries, tools and resources related to Lottie and Bodymovin.
+- [Electronic-Interchange-Github-Resources](https://github.com/michaelachrisco/Electronic-Interchange-Github-Resources) - List of EDI (Mostly) GitHub Resources.
 - [awesome-fairness-in-ai](https://github.com/datamllab/awesome-fairness-in-ai) - A curated list of awesome Fairness in AI resources.
 - [awesome-js-posts](https://github.com/palashmon/awesome-js-posts) - A curated list of the latest posts, blogs and repositories related to JavaScript.
+- [trackawesomelist](https://github.com/trackawesomelist/trackawesomelist) - Track 500+ Awesome List Updates, Track it - not just star it!.
 - [awesome-structure-editors](https://github.com/yairchu/awesome-structure-editors) - A list of projectional and structural editors.
 - [awesome-vue-graphql](https://github.com/hasura/awesome-vue-graphql) - A curated collection of resources, clients and tools that make working with `GraphQL and Vue.js` awesome.
 - [awesome-elementor](https://github.com/lukecav/awesome-elementor) - A collection of third party add-ons for the Elementor page builder plugin.